 - Ring exchange – you both put rings on each other’s fingers.

-- Pronouncement – the celebrant pronounces you both to be newlyweds!
-There's normally a public kiss required about now.
+- Pronouncement – the celebrant pronounces you both to be married.
+There’s normally a public kiss suggested about now.

 - Final words – the celebrant will once again speak and offer some final words.